speakez-llc/FornaxHome/src/generator/pages/about.md

 Our team consists of experts in:

-- Artificial Intelligence
+- Complex System Design with Decision Support
-- Machine Learning
+- Machine Learning & Model Training
-- Privacy Engineering
+- Data Analysis with Advanced Analytics
-- Software Development
+- High Performance Software Development
-- Data Analysis
+- Commercial & Industrial Applications

 ## Our Mission